roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/FAQ about CSI.md

 # FAQ about CSI

-This topic describes how to troubleshoot common issues related to storage and how to resolve common issue related to disk volumes and NAS volumes.
+This topic describes how to troubleshoot common issues related to storage and how to resolve common issues related to disk volumes and NAS volumes.

 ## Troubleshoot common issues

 Perform the following operations to view the log of a specified volume plug-in.
-This allows you to identify the problems.
+This allows you to locate issues.

 1. Run the following command to check whether events occur in persistent volume claims \(PVCs\) or pods: